-- You can apply for an extension when circumstances beyond your control prevent you from submitting an assignment by the due date, attending a test, placement, practicum or similar.
+You can apply for an extension when unexpected circumstances prevent you from submitting an assignment by the due date, attending a test, placement, practicum or similar.
 You should speak to your Unit Chair as soon as you become aware of any problems.

-For information regarding allowable grounds to apply for Special consideration, documentary evidence required and details of the application process please click here.
+For information regarding allowable grounds to apply for Special Consideration and details of the application process please click here.

 DUSA Advocates can support you with your Extension and Special Consideration applications.